 The movie collection on IMDb does not really stand toe-to-toe to some of the bigger names in the online movie streaming industry like Netflix and Hulu.
 It, however, has some titles that are definitely worth watching.
 For instance, Silver Lining’s Playbook, In the Heart of the Sea, Jerry Maguire, Zookeeper, Drive, Memento and more.

 It also has some decent TV shows in its collection.
 These include Kitchen Nightmares, Heroes, Fringe and a few others.

-This collection is expected to grow further in the future as IMDb continues to be in talks with other media partners like Paramount, Lionsgate, MGM Studios, Sony Pictures Entertainment and Warner Bros.
+This collection is expected to grow further in the future as IMDb continues to be in talks with other media partners like Paramount, Lionsgate, MGM Studios, Sony Pictures Entertainment, and Warner Bros.

 Prime Video and Fire TV

 Apart from the mobile app, IMDb TV is also available as a free channel on both Prime Video and Fire TV devices.
-So if you are a Amazon Fire TV user, you can add the IMDb channel to stream movies for free.
+So if you are an Amazon Fire TV user, you can add the IMDb channel to stream movies for free.

 What’s Next for IMDb TV

 With its entry into free movie streaming on mobile devices, Amazon has taken a bold step to compete with Netflix, Hulu, HBO NOW and other media streaming companies that do not offer free movie streaming.

 Maybe somewhere down the road, Amazon will seriously consider making IMDb TV a paid service that users can subscribe to, like some of the other movie streaming services.
 For now, it has made a sensible decision, given that its movie collection isn’t that vast.